-You can have multiple INA219’s connected on the same I2C bus as long as each one has a unique slave address.
-You can change the address by using different connections to pins A0 and A1 (see table below which is based on table 1 from the datasheet.)
+You can have 16 INA219’s connected on the same I2C bus as long as each one has a unique slave address.
+You can change the address by using different connections to pins A0 and/or A1 (see table below which is based on table 1 from the datasheet.)

 INA219 Address Pins and Slave Addresses

 I tested several python libraries for the INA219 and currently the most reliable one is by ChrisB2.
 Configuring the INA219 optimally is a bit involved and Chris’s library makes it very easy.
 The pip command to install the library can be copied right from the GitHub readme and then just paste it into a terminal and hit enter.
 This one command installs the library and all necessary dependencies.

 The Adafruit python LCD display library will be used to drive the LCD display.
 It too is quickly installed with sudo pip install adafruit-charlcd.
 Again this handles the LCD library and all dependencies.